WalnutEagle/UniLCD_RealWorld/REAL_TIME_WORKING/README.md

 The garmin is for the Lidar.
-The HCSR04 is for Ultrasonic sensor.
+\n The HCSR04 is for Ultrasonic sensor.
 The Main_Script is the main data Collection script.
 The Models contains the code get the models trained.
 The Run_cloud/Local is the folder with the code to run the trained models on the car doing real time inference either Local/Cloud or together depending on the name .